Cerro de Catorce Colores - mountain of 14 colors - in Jujuy, Argentina

-The real name of this part of the UNESCO declared Quebrada de Humahuaca is Serranias del Hornacal.
+The real name of this part of the UNESCO-declared Quebrada de Humahuaca is Serranias del Hornacal.
 However, most people know the mountains as Cerro de Catorce Colores for their multiple color tones.

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina

-Temperatures and climate
+Temperatures and climate in the mountains

-We visited Cerro de Catorce Colores in January which is the summer season in Argentina, and were surprised by how quickly the temperatures dropped as the car climbed up the mountains.
-By the time we arrived at the viewpoint overlooking the Cerro de Catorce Colores, the temperature had dropped to around 10-15 degrees, and huge gray clouds were covering the sky.
-I was very happy for having bought at least a small jacket, thus, suffered the fact that I had put on shorts that morning!
+We visited Cerro de Catorce Colores in January which is the summer season in Argentina.
+We were surprised by how quickly the temperatures dropped as the car climbed up the mountains.

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina